Subhan Awan

 Subhan Awan is a Pakistani actor and model.
-He is known for his roles in Tum Se Kehna Tha, Roag, Wehshi, Saza e Ishq, and Tinkay Ka Sahara.
+He is known for his roles in Tum Se Kehna Tha, Roag, Wehshi, Saza e Ishq, Tinkay Ka Sahara and Tere Bin.

-Early life
+Early life and education

-Subhan was born in 1996 on 5 May in Karachi, Sindh at Pakistan.
-He completed his studies from NED University of Engineering & Technology and graduated with Textile Engineering.
+Subhan was born on 5 May 1996 in Karachi, Sindh at Pakistan.
+He completed his studies from NED University of Engineering & Technology and graduated in textile engineering.

 Career

+Model

-After completing his studies then he shared some of his pictures with 'Citrus Talent'.
+After completing his studies then he shared some of his pictures with Citrus Talent, a Karachi-based talent management agency.

 In 2018 he started working as a model and worked in many commercials Zong Circle, English Toothpaste, Q- Mobile and Djuice.
 He started getting attention after he did the video and photo shoot with Almirah.

-He also did modeling for brands Amir Adnan, HSY, Nomi Ansari, Noman Arfeen, Al Karam, Gul Ahmed, Oxford, Lawrance Pur and He also did modeling for Noir a Bangladeshi clothing brand.
+He also did modeling for brands Amir Adnan, HSY, Nomi Ansari, Noman Arfeen, Al Karam, Gul Ahmed, Oxford, Lawrance Pur and he also did modeling for Noir a Bangladeshi clothing brand.

+Actor

-He made his debut as an actor in drama Noor.
-Then he appeared in several dramas Muthi Bhar Chahat, Qismat, Saza e Ishq, Tehra Aangan, Tinkay Ka Sahara and Wehshi.
+He made his debut as an actor in the drama Yaqeen Ka Safar.
+Then he appeared in several dramas including Muthi Bhar Chahat, Saza e Ishq, Tehra Aangan, Tinkay Ka Sahara, Wehshi and Tere Bin.

 Personal life

-He married model and actress Washma Fatima in 2023 on January 4.
+He married model and actress Washma Fatima on 4 January 2023.